parisholley/wordpress-fantastic-elasticsearch/README.txt

 == Description ==

-NOTE: This plugin is still in progress.
-Currently, the index has to be manually updated in the admin.

-This plugin is NOT a simple drop-in and go module to improve performance.
-It is expected you will have some understanding of what an ElasticSearch server is and how it works.
+This plugin is NOT a simple drop-in, it is expected you have some understanding of what an ElasticSearch server is and how it works.
 The goals/features of this plugin are:

-* Replace default wordpress search functionality with that of an ElasticSearch server
+* Replace default wordpress search functionality with that of an ElasticSearch server.
 * Ability to specify what data points should be indexed and what the relevancy of those points are.
-* Fall back to default wordpress search if ElasticSearch server is not responsive
+* Fall back to default wordpress search if ElasticSearch server is not responsive.
-* Update ElasticSearch server when content is removed/added/unpublished
+* Update ElasticSearch server when posts are removed/added/unpublished.

 Future Features